dmccuskey/lua-error/README.md

 	/path_to_file/main.lua:110: in main chunk
 ```

-In the error we can see our error string "this is my error" and the corresponding traceback.
+In the error we can see our error string "`this is my error`" and the corresponding traceback.

-As shown, `error()` is often only used to create string-type errors.
+As shown in our simple example, `error()` is often only used to create string-type errors.
 There are a couple of drawbacks to these types of errors in that they are:

-1. fragile
+1. they are fragile

   Is that string "`ProtocolError`" from my module or yours?
 If string "`out of data`" changes then my code will break

-2. harder to represent other meaningful errors
+2. they are harder to represent other, finer-grained errors

-  Like `system.error.overflow`, `system.error.protocol`, etc
+  Like `error.overflow`, `app.error.protocol`, etc

-Though one feature of `error()` which can help is that its argument can be anything, not just a string, so we'll give it some Error objects.
-More on this later.
+Though one feature of `error()` which can help is that its argument can be anything, not just a string, so later we'll give it some Error objects.

 #### try(), catch(), finally() ####